ST. PETERSBURG, Fla. — Saturday Morning Market is the heart of St. Pete. This farmers market is full of food, music, art and camaraderie!

 And coming soon is a new concierge volunteer program.
 Market director Gail Eggeman explained that they will be looking for people to help market-goers find the booths they are looking for, since the vendors rotate out each week.
 The goal is for this program to start sometime this year.

-The market runs from October to May every year since 2002.
-It's open from 9 a.m - 2 p.m. every Saturday and this year it will close on May 30.
-A smaller version of the market will pop up from June-August at Williams Park in St. Pete.
+The market runs from October to May and first got started in 2002.
+It's open from 9 a.m - 2 p.m. every Saturday and this year it will close on May 28.
+A smaller version of the market will pop up from June-September at Williams Park in St. Pete.